-Also contributing to tensions between Muscle Beach and the city was its location next to beaches occupied by gay and Black beachgoers.
+Also contributing to tensions between Muscle Beach and the city was its location next to beaches occupied by queer and Black beachgoers.
 Muscle Beach was part of Ocean Park, a one-mile segment of Santa Monica Beach.
 Ocean Park was a primarily working-class neighborhood of Santa Monica and home to a diverse racial group.
 Sandwiched between the Santa Monica and Ocean Park piers were Muscle Beach, Bay Street Beach, and Crystal Beach.
-Bay Street Beach, also called the Inkwell, was primarily frequented by African American visitors-it was an informally segregated beach.66 The Inkwell was narrower and located right next to a sewer outlet.
-Starting in 1924, for years it was the only beach accessible to African Americans in the region.67 Crystal Beach was also home to a marginalized group.
-Before Muscle Beach was formed, wrestlers, circus, and vaudeville performers began to gather at Crystal Beach.
-68 It was also the unofficial gay beach of the area and was a social gathering spot for queer men and women.69 Though Muscle Beach is often discussed as an isolated phenomenon, it existed alongside the other beaches of Ocean Park.
-As historian Elsa Devienne has explained, the beaches of Ocean Park were unique in their representation of marginalized groups throughout the 1950s.70 Perhaps in the eyes of Santa Monica's white conservative residents, Muscle Beach fell easily in line with the historically Black and gay beaches, making it easy to group the three beaches as an "undesirable" hindrance to the city's family-friendly brand.
-However, on a day-to-day basis, the majority of straight, white visitors were not aware of all of the complexities of Ocean Park.
-They simply enjoyed the site's energetic environment and the countless activities it had to offer.71
+Bay Street Beach, also derogatorily referred to as the "Inkwell," was primarily frequented by African American visitors-it was an informally segregated beach.
+Bay Street Beach was narrower and located next to a sewer outlet.
+Starting in 1924, for years it was the only beach accessible to African Americans in the region.
+Historian Alison Rose Jefferson provides some clarity on how this beach near Pico Boulevard was referred to, writing that it was "derogatively described by whites and sardonically referred to by blacks as the 'Inkwell."
+She also highlights the importance of this beach, explaining that African Americans were able to find some recreational spaces in southern California where "they were relatively free from bigotry" at a time when they faced ongoing discrimination, social barriers, and restrictions on the property they could purchase and facilities they could use; one of these spaces was this beach.
+Bay Street Beach was an important space for African Americans in southern California, and it was located right next to Muscle Beach in Ocean Park.